llllxx1628/recognition-for-hiragana/README.md

 - Residual connections for better gradient flow
 - Channel and spatial attention (CBAM) for enhanced feature representation
 - Label smoothing to prevent overconfidence in predictions
-- Split the training dataset into train/validation sets

 ## Requirements
 The project depends on the following libraries: